How Your Diet Affects Your Hair

 It is not necessary to take more than your daily recommended dose because your body will not be able to absorb the excess amount.
 You might even harm yourself if you take too much of a particular vitamin.

-It is a common misconception that fats must be wrong.
+It is a common misconception that fats must be bad for you.

 Unsaturated fats contain nutrients that are good for your body and, ultimately, your hair too.
 Make sure to get enough omega-3 fatty acids in your diet for healthy and shiny hair.